JeetAt19/course-work-OOPS/README.md

 # course-work-OOPS
-this file contains interesting assignments and mini projects to build basic knowledge of Object Oriented Programming usin C++.
+this repo contains interesting assignments and mini projects that anyone can try out to build basic knowledge of Object Oriented Programming usin C++.